dev-essbee/dev-SB/README.md

 - ## This is Shubham Bhandari

-- 🏫 Currently working as SDE-I at Hashedin By Deloitte.
+- 🏫 Currently pursuing Masters in Data Science and Business Analytics at ESSEC Business School and CentraleSupélec.

 - 💻 If you have a data science or machine learning project, I may be your man.